Youssef Mokhtari: International career

 Mokhtari played a crucial role in Morocco's 2004 African Cup of Nations campaign, becoming the tournament's top scorer and helping Morocco reach the final for the second time in their history, after a 28-year absence.
+In that tournament, Mokhtari became the first Moroccan to score four goals in a single Africa Cup of Nations edition a record later matched by Brahim Díaz at the 2025 tournament hosted in Morocco.

 Personal life

-Mokhtari holds both Moroccan and German nationality.
+Mokhtari is of Moroccan-Riffian origin and holds both Moroccan and German nationality.
 He is the older brother of Oualid Mokhtari who played for FSV Frankfurt among other clubs.
 On 6 October 2024, Mokhtari announced in an interview with the Moroccan sports outlet Hesport that he had obtained the CAF A Licence and was pursuing a career as a football manager, aiming to lead a professional team in the near future.

 Career statistics

 International

 Scores and results list Morocco's goal tally first, score column indicates score after each Mokhtari goal.